Plutoz01/ts-rest-starter/README.md

 * Unified error handling
 * Tests
 * Configurable ( for ex.
 Port number )
+* Some header magic, like JWT token for auth
 * Errors give back some info based on sourceMap instead of generated js.